The International General Certificate of Secondary Education (IGCSE) Programme - an evolving, globally relevant educational opportunity.

 |Foreign Language Clubs|

 Student Well Being

-The tests are marked in Cambridge and provide schools with an external international benchmark for learner performance.
+The tests are held in Term II of Grade 8 and are marked in Cambridge to provide schools with an external international benchmark for learner performance.
 Each learner receives a statement of achievement and a diagnostic feedback report, giving schools detailed information and parents extra trust in the feedback they receive.
-They are available in English, mathematics and science, and give valuable feedback on learner's strengths and weaknesses before they progress to the next stage of education
+They are available in English, Mathematics and Science, and give valuable feedback on learner's strengths and weaknesses to facilitate smooth transition of students to Class 9 and 10.

 (on Mondays, Wednesdays and Thursdays)